Mishail01/RealTimeEdgeViewer/README.md

 # Real-Time Edge Detection Viewer 🔥

 **Real-Time Edge Detection Viewer** is a lightweight Android application that captures camera frames in real time, processes them in native C++ (NDK) using OpenCV, and displays processed frames immediately.
-This repository was built for the *Flam Assessment* and focuses on performance, readability, and a modular architecture.
+This repository focuses on performance, readability, and a modular architecture.

 ---